johanlinaker/johanlinaker.github.io/_pages/activity.md

 * Requirements Engineering Journal (2020)
 * Journal of Internet Services and Applications (2016, 2017)
 * Scientific Data (2022)
+* Communications of the Association for Information Systems (2023)

 ## Grant proposal reviewing
 * Deutsche Forschungsgemeinschaft (2022)